ripped-rooster/Terraform-Associate-Notes/README.md

 ### Using Terraform Modules

 - Modules can take input and provide output to integrate with the main code.
+- Local modules source address must begin with ./ or ../ to avoid confusion with a registry path
+- Variables must be explicitly declared in the module definition fromthe roor module
+- Providers only need to be explicitly declared if using aliases - default provider is implicitly inherited

 ### Declaring Modules in Code

 - Module inputs are named parameters passed inside the module block and used as variables inside the module code.

+### Private Registry Modules

+- Private registry modules have source strings of the form <HOSTNAME>/<NAMESPACE>/<NAME>/<PROVIDER>.
+This is the same format as the public registry, but with an added hostname prefix.

+### Public Registry Modules

+- Module GitHub repositories must use this three-part name format: terraform-<PROVIDER>-<NAME>, where the <NAME> segment can contain additional hyphens.
+- The module must be on a public GitHub repo with at least one release tag in x.y.z format.

 ### Terraform Module Outputs